South Bruny National Park: Environmental threats

 Tourism of Bruny Island has been driven by a demand for natural experiences, which has had both positive and negative impacts on the island.
 The use of boats and four-wheel drives is popular, and the increased number of vehicles on beaches is having negative implications.
 A high number of vehicles travel along the Cloudy Bay beaches, which raises concerns for the success of breeding birds such as the hooded plover.
 Other associated problems with beach driving are loss of vegetation above the high tide mark, soil disturbance, impacts on other ground nesting birds, and the compaction of sand and soil which can have entire ecosystem implications.
 These dunal communities are also facing decline due to exotic species and legacy impacts of previous human use.
 Island locals have highlighted that the reason Bruny Island is so attractive is because of its unspoilt natural values, and increased numbers of tourists jeopardizes this, putting pressure on the island and its resources.

 The park layout consists of a narrow coastal strip which is reduced to 50 m wide in parts, connecting three different areas which means the park cannot be managed in isolation from its context and wider environmental setting.
 This poses the threat of losing habitat connectivity as some important habitat areas are on adjacent private property.
 Collaboration with landowners on species management is therefore important, as is community education to encourage this.

 Feral cats are thought to be the most significant predator on the island, with domestic cats and dogs also known to kill wildlife.
 Hooded plovers and terns that nest along Cloudy Bay’s beaches are particularly vulnerable to predation by cats.
 Approximately 80% of the feral cats on Bruny Island carry toxoplasmosis (a parasite which infects and kills many animals when bitten), of which marsupials are particularly susceptible.
-Competition with other invasive species is also of concern, for example the endangered masked owl (Tyto novaehollandiae castanops) is forced to compete with feral honeybees and starlings for nest hollows.
+Competition with other invasive species is also of concern, for example the endangered Tasmanian masked owl (Tyto novaehollandiae castanops) is forced to compete with feral honeybees and starlings for nest hollows.